 3. How to access an ad-hoc or hidden network

-There are two things that restrict automatic access to a network: the network to which you want to connect belongs to specific type or the network is hidden for security reasons.
+There are two things that restrict automatic access to a network: the network to which you want to connect belongs to a specific type or the network is hidden for security reasons.

 Regarding the first problem, most Android phones are not configured to work on ad-hoc networks.
 But the kind folks over in the XDA developers forum managed to create a patch to bypass this limitation.
 With the patch wpa_supplicant file, you can connect to these types of networks.

-Warning: This solution from the XDA Developers forum is intended for for advanced users only; we at AndroidPIT will not be held liable in the event of damage to your device.
+Warning: This solution from the XDA Developers forum is intended for advanced users only; we at AndroidPIT will not be held liable in the event of damage to your device.

 If the problem is related to a hidden network, you can try to add it manually.
 Go to Settings > Wi-Fi > Add network.
 Enter the SSID and the correct password, and you can once again surf the web and respond to your WhatsApp messages.